Inert Detritus The Internet's dust bunnies

 25 July 2008 @ 9am

-What’s the Deal With CPU History?
+What’s the Deal with CPU History?

 Development on CPU History has stalled while I speak with my manager about it.
 I hope to be able to start back up on it soon, but I can’t make any guarantees.
 It’s on GitHub, so fork it and start hacking if that’s your style.
 I’m working on a round-up of advice and improvements stemming from my (Re-)Designing a Preferences Window post, and this should provide a good jumping-off point for anyone that’s interested.